-Financial instruments that potentially subject the Company to concentrations of credit risk consist principally of cash and cash equivalents and trade receivables
+Financial instruments that potentially subject the Company to concentrations of credit risk consist principally of cash and cash equivalents, deposit and trade accounts receivables.

-The majority of the Company's cash and cash equivalents are in NIS in a major bank in Israel.
-Management believes that the financial institutions that hold the Company's investments are corporations with high credit standing.
+The majority of the Company's cash and cash equivalents and deposit are in NIS in a major bank in Israel.
+The management believes that the financial institutions that hold the Company's investments are corporations with high credit standing.
 Accordingly, management believes that low credit risk exists with respect to these financial investments.

-The trade receivables of the Company are derived from sales to customers located primarily in the Americas, APAC, and Europe.
+The trade accounts receivables of the Company are derived from sales to customers located primarily in the Americas, APAC, and Europe.
 The Company performs ongoing credit evaluations of its customers' financial condition.
 Under certain circumstances, the Company may require advance payments.